 There’s many ways to define a personal online “community”.
-For me it’s a combination of 1) communities/organizations in which I participate and, 2) communities/organizations that I admire and/or help me with information and insights in Digital Marketing.
+For me it’s a combination of 1) communities/organizations in which I participate and, 2) communities/organizations that I admire and/or help me with information and insights into Digital Marketing.
 Here’s a few examples.

 Communities/Organizations in Which I Participate